NATURE'S WAY OF PRESERVING FOOD

 Day 2 – Send

 Day 3 – Arrives with you and is eaten immediately, or is stored in the fridge to be consumed within 2 days.

-The number of cuts you get with our minimum order value of £30 means it’s likely you’ll have enough meat to last you five meals.
+The number of cuts you get with our minimum order value of £40 means it’s likely you’ll have enough meat to last you five meals.
 If we sent it out fresh, it wouldn’t have 5 days shelf life left.
-So you’d have to eat more than you’d like, or freeze it at home without the benefits of blast freezing.
+So you’d have to eat more than you’d like or freeze it at home without the benefits of freezing at exceptionally cold temperatures.

 The answer is absolutely not.
 We’ve done lots of tests, cooking steaks straight from the cutting block and comparing them with steaks frozen for months then defrosted and cooked.
 We couldn’t tell the difference, and we’d defy anyone else to!
 When, like ours, meat is carefully reared to achieve award-winning levels of flavour and texture, freezing has no negative effects. and it is the most natural way of locking in all of that goodness whilst offering you complete flexibility and convenience at home.

 Freezing also helps us in our mission on waste.
 We don’t want to rear animals only for their meat to go to unused.
 If we dealt in fresh meat, that’s what we’d be facing.
 Some cuts (like osso buco or skirt steak) are less popular than others, so it’s possible no one would order them while the meat was fresh.
 It makes sense to us to hold on to those delicious cuts until someone who loves them adds them to their basket.
 It’s our mission to make organic meat accessible to everyone, and freezing helps us achieve that by making us as competitive on price as we can be.
 With zero waste comes no risk of unexpected costs.